department-of-veterans-affairs/va.gov-cms/README.md

 The VA.gov **CMS** is the backend for www.va.gov.
 The Frontend (**WEB**) repo is at https://github.com/department-of-veterans-affairs/vets-website/.

 ## Contributing to this documentation
 If you find any improvements to make to this documentation and you have push access, please commit your changes directly to the `main` branch.

 Prefix your commit with `[DOCS]` e.g. `[DOCS] Commit message ...`.
-Using the `[DOCS]` prefix is helpful because tests don't run on commits that contain changes soley to *.md or *.txt files and therefore won't have status checks posted to the commit status that we see at https://github.com/department-of-veterans-affairs/va.gov-cms/commits.
+Using the `[DOCS]` prefix is helpful because tests don't run on commits that contain changes solely to \*.md or \*.txt files and therefore won't have related status checks posted to the commit status that we see at https://github.com/department-of-veterans-affairs/va.gov-cms/commits.

 If you don't have push access, you can submit a pull request for review.

 Thanks,